Skip to Main Content

 Preventive care for pets encompasses routine health services to prevent diseases or detect them early when they are easier to treat.
 This care includes regular veterinary check-ups, vaccinations, flea and tick prevention, heartworm prevention, dental cleanings and other routine treatments.

-Some of the main elements of preventative care include:
+Some of the main elements of preventive care include:

 • Dental care: Dental care prevents tooth decay and gum disease, which can lead to more serious health issues.

-• Parasite prevention: Preventive medications help shield pets from parasites that can cause severe health problems.
+• Parasite prevention: Preventive medications shield pets from parasites that can cause severe health problems, skin irritations and neurological symptoms.

-• Vaccinations: Vaccinations protect pets from common and often deadly diseases.
+• Vaccinations: Vaccinations protect cats and dogs from common and often deadly diseases.

-• Vet exams: Regular veterinary visits allow for early detection of health issues such as obesity, dental disease and chronic conditions.
+• Vet exams: Regular veterinary visits allow for early detection of health issues such as obesity, dental disease and genetic conditions.

 Wellness plans vs. traditional pet insurance

-The difference between pet insurance and wellness plans is that while traditional pet insurance is designed to cover unexpected medical expenses like surgeries, emergency visits and treatments for illnesses, wellness plans are preventive.
+The difference between pet insurance and wellness plans is that while traditional pet insurance is designed to cover unexpected medical expenses like surgeries, emergency visits and treatments for illnesses, wellness plans are proactive.
+You get an allowance for regular preventive care in exchange for a small monthly premium.

 This distinction means that wellness plans are more predictable and allow pet owners to plan their annual pet care budget more accurately.
-Additionally, some wellness plans can be added as riders to traditional pet insurance policies, providing a comprehensive coverage solution.
+Some wellness plans can also be added to traditional pet insurance policies, providing a comprehensive coverage solution.

 How pet wellness plans work